waleed-durrani/LlamaIndex-with-llms-for-AI-apps/README.md

-# AI apps with LlamaIndex & llms
+# 🚀🚀 AI apps with LlamaIndex, LLamaHub, & LLMs
----

-Hands-On with LlamaIndex, VectorStores, and LLMs (OpenAI GPT-3.5,GPT-3.5, PaLM, and more).
+Hands-On with LlamaIndex, VectorStores, and LLMs (OpenAI GPT-3.5, GPT-3.5, PaLM, and more).